-The idea for this company was born as Founder and Artistic Director Scott Drackley watched his son participate in several Young Artist programs around the U.S. He realized our region lacks educational opportunities of this caliber to offer aspiring singers.
-The presence of professional opera is also absent in the region.
+The idea for this company was born as Founder and Artistic Director Scott Drackley watched his son participate in several Young Artist programs around the U.S. Our region lacks educational opportunities of this caliber to offer aspiring singers.
+The presence of professional opera was also absent in the region.
 Addressing those needs is the impetus behind Penn Square Music Festival.

 The Festival has two goals:

 The answer is Excellence in Singing.
 Singing opera is a very demanding profession.
 Singers must always be at the top of their game: auditioning, constantly studying not only their instrument, but languages, repertoire, acting, dance; and always marketing themselves to future employers.

 Singers need to have a supportive atmosphere to grow professionally and vocally, to make connections, and to receive the encouragement needed to continue in this demanding career.